Updates for Fall Line Spring 2025:

 Dr Andreas Stridsland grew up in a Danish household in West Vancouver with the mountains and ocea...
 Read More

-Emilie is the lead physiotherapist with Fall Line.
-She holds a Bachelor of Human Kinetics and a M...
+Emilie is the lead physiotherapist for Fall Line.
+She holds a Bachelor of Human Kinetics and a Ma...
 Read More

 Select a session from the list on the left